egoist/poi/README.md

 <details><summary>Other</summary><br>

-You can write your app with any framework :P
+You can use existing [presets](https://github.com/egoist/poi/tree/master/packages) such as [poi-preset-riot](https://github.com/egoist/poi/tree/master/packages/poi-preset-riot) and [poi-preset-react](https://github.com/egoist/poi/tree/master/packages/poi-preset-react) to configure your framework to work with `Poi`, or contribute another preset for your desired framework.

 </details>
 </p>

+## Start the server

 To develop this file, run `poi` in your terminal and you can open `http://localhost:4000` to preview!